dtrohini/Myrepo/README.md

 **Project Title**
 Automation Testing using Selenium for UI of a web application built with Spring Boot and Flutter Web, with PostgreSQL as the database.

 **Table of Contents**
-•	-Introduction
+•	Introduction
-•	-Testing
+•	Testing
-•	-Videos
+•	Videos
-•	-Issues
+•	Issues
-•	-Previous work
+•	Previous work

 **Introduction**
     The aim of this project is to do automated testing for web application using Selenium WebDriver.